2009 Belgian Grand Prix

 The 2009 Belgian Grand Prix (officially the 2009 Formula 1 ING Belgian Grand Prix) was a Formula One motor race held on 30 August 2009 at the Circuit de Spa-Francorchamps, near the village of Francorchamps, Wallonia, Belgium.
 It was the 12th race of the 2009 Formula One season.
 The race was contested over 44 laps, with an overall race distance of 308.052 km (191.415 mi).
-The race was won by 2007 world champion Kimi Räikkönen of Ferrari after starting from sixth on the grid.
+The race was won by Kimi Räikkönen of Ferrari after starting from sixth on the grid.
 Giancarlo Fisichella of Force India came second after starting from the team's first and only pole position.
 Sebastian Vettel came third after starting from eighth on the grid.